Hammarn/1MB335/Lab8.md

 ### Step 2: Create a visual representation of your Maximum Likelihood trees

 In the .iqtree file, you have a representation of the trees.
 However, it is an unrooted tree.
-You can root the tree, and do many other things, with the program FigTree. can You have two options to work with FigTree:
+You can root the tree, and do many other things, with the program FigTree.
+You have two options to work with FigTree:

   1. Work locally on the computers from the computer room.
 In that case, transfer your tree files from Uppmax to the local computer (e.g. using sftp, instructions [here](Troubleshooting_checklist.md)).
 Then call FigTree with `figtree`.
   2. Work with visual forwarding on Uppmax (log with `ssh -Y`, see [Session 5](Lab5.md).
 In that case, call FigTree like this: `java -Xms64m -Xmx512m -jar /proj/g2019029/private/SCRIPTS`

 When you call FigTree, a visual interface will open.
-In `File`, choose `Open` and select one of your maximum likelihood trees.
+In `File`, choose `Open` and select one of your Maximum Likelihood trees.
 If the software asks you to select a name for the labels on the tree, you can keep the default or choose a keyword, for example `bootstrap`.

 The three important things you have to do are:

-  1. Root the tree with your outgroup (select the branch and then select Reroot)
+  1. Root the tree with your outgroup (select the branch and then select `Reroot`)
   2. Show the bootstrap values (using `Branch labels` or `Node labels` and selecting the right thing to display)
   3. Make sure the tree can be easily understood.
-For example, you might need to change the name of the species, if you are using the short names that you created in [Session 6](Lab6.md). **Todo write depending on how the script looks like XXXX**
+For example, you might need to change the name of the species, if you are using the short names that you created in [Session 6](Lab6.md). **TODO write depending on how the script looks like.**

 Once you are done with those, you can play around with the other options (for example Rotate & Different type of trees).